GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 How different would your experience on the web be?

-To be accessible, sites need to work across multiple devices with varying screen-sizes and different kinds of input, such as screen readers.
+To be accessible, sites need to work across multiple devices with varying screen sizes and different kinds of input, such as screen readers.
 Moreover, sites should be usable by the broadest group of users, including those with disabilities.
 Here are a sample of just a few disabilities your users may have: